obromios/chris_lib/README.md

 ### ForChrisLib additions

-`ForChrisLib` bundles the analytical helpers that previously lived in golf_lab.
+`ForChrisLib` bundles the analytical helpers that previously lived in a different project.
 Include it whenever you need the extras:

 ```ruby
 require 'chris_lib'